Fung920/blogsource/source/_posts/rename-RAC-dbname-and-GI-diskgroup-name.md

 tags: RAC
 ---

-Client wants to use Oracle OEM to manage all the database RACs, due to unoptimized plan of installation, they want to standardize naming conversion of DBNAME and diskgroup name, with `NID` utility, it's easy to modify the database name, but modify diskgroup name is a little bit complicated.
+Customer wants to use Oracle OEM to manage all the database RACs, due to unoptimized plan of installation, they want to standardize naming conversion of DBNAME and diskgroup name, with `NID` utility, it's easy to modify the database name, but modify diskgroup name is a little bit complicated.

 <!--more-->
 # 1. Modify DBNAME with nid